cca/equella_cli/readme.md

 }
 ```

-Consult the EQUELLA REST API guide for instructions on generating an OAUTH token.
+Consult the openEQUELLA REST API guide for instructions on generating an OAUTH token.
 It involves configuring a client, then visiting https://equella.mydomain.edu/oauth/authorize?response_type=token&client_id={{your client ID}}&redirect_uri=default

 ## Commands